Henbit Control

 pre-emergent application

-In addition to improving your lawns water retention, you will also need to water it properly.
+• In addition to improving your lawn's water retention, you will also need to water it properly.
 Your lawn will need 1 to 1.5 inches of water every week, including rainfall.
-Water your lawn once a week in the morning, rather than a little everyday.
-If there's rain in the weeks forecast, go ahead and let mother nature do the work.
+Water your lawn once a week in the morning rather than a little every day.
+If there's rain in the week's forecast, go ahead and let Mother Nature do the work.

-Be sure to mow your lawn to the proper height, and adjust your mower so that your grass will come out 3 to 4 inches tall.
-Tall grass encourages deeper root growth and prevents weeds from receiving some much-needed sunlight.
+• Be sure to mow your lawn to the proper height, and adjust your mower so that your grass will come out 3 to 4 inches tall.
+Tall grass encourages deeper root growth and prevents weeds from receiving much-needed sunlight.

-Finally, keep up with a proper fertilizing schedule.
+• Keep up with a proper fertilizing schedule.
 By laying fertilizer with the appropriate amounts of nitrogen, phosphorus, and potassium, you will maintain strong turf grass and suppress other weeds from growing.

 Key Takeaways